 As mantras go, it's a bit of a mouthful, but I invite you to keep this sentence in mind: "Do what you would do if you were what you want to be."

-Serena (name changed) attended one of our workshops last year, and got in touch with me recently to share an update on her shift.
+Serena (name changed) attended one of our career change workshops last year, and got in touch with me recently to share an update on her shift.
 She was an Executive Team Leader for a major insurance company.
 But, in her spare time, she chose to start acting as though she were already the Events Organiser she dreamed of being.

 She went to industry events; joined professional discussion groups online; organised a few small events for friends and family; took short courses and signed up for one-day workshops at weekends… essentially, she started living a double life.